fyrkov/refcards/AWS/IAM.md

 ##### IAM Roles
 Roles are used to grant permissions to services.\
 Roles has attached policies.

+#### Assuming IAM Roles
+IAM roles allow you to delegate access to users or services that normally don't have access\
+to your organization's AWS resources.
+IAM users or AWS services can assume a role to obtain\
+temporary security credentials that can be used to make AWS API calls.\
+Consequently, you don't have to share long-term credentials for access to a resource.\
+Using IAM roles, it is possible to access cross-account resources.

 ##### IAM Access advisor.
 Credentials Report.
 IAM Access advisor shows the service permissions granted to a user.